Freeze on the 2017 Ole Miss Football Signing Class

 Offense Wins the Day at Vaught-Hemingway Stadium

-Now in his fifth season, Jackson’s hard work and leadership have helped the Ole Miss program improve each year.
-With players that are noticeably stronger, faster and better able to run Freeze’s tempo offense, the Rebels have achieved four straight bowl appearances, including back-to-back New Year’s Six bowls in 2014 and 2015.
+Now in his sixth season, Jackson’s hard work and leadership have helped the Ole Miss program improve throughout his tenure.
+With players that are noticeably stronger and faster, the Rebels have achieved four bowl appearances, including back-to-back New Year’s Six bowls in 2014 and 2015.

-Jackson arrived in Hattiesburg after serving the 2010 season as the Director of Athletic Conditioning for Football at Miami (Ohio).
-In his lone season at Miami, Jackson helped lead the Redhawks to the 2010 MAC championship and a victory in the 2011 GoDaddy.Com Bowl, while becoming the only team in NCAA history to go from double-digit losses one year to double-digit wins the next (1-11 in 2009 to 10-4 in 2010).
+Jackson arrived in Hattiesburg after serving in 2010 as the Director of Athletic Conditioning for Football at Miami (Ohio).
+In his lone season, he helped the Redhawks to the 2010 MAC championship and a victory in the 2011 GoDaddy.Com Bowl, becoming the first team in NCAA history to go from double-digit losses to double-digit wins in one year (1-11 in 2009 to 10-4 in 2010).

 From 2007-10, Jackson served as an assistant strength coach at LSU, working directly with the Tigers football and volleyball teams.
 During his time in Baton Rouge, Jackson won an SEC and national championship with the football team as well as three consecutive SEC Western Division and one SEC championship with the volleyball team.
 While working for the Tigers, Jackson worked under and was mentored by strength and conditioning legend Tommy Moffitt.

 A native of White Plains, New York, Jackson got his start in the business as a Professional Intern Strength Coach with the NFL’s New York Giants.
-He also spent time as a Performance Enhancement Specialist at the Parisi Speed School in Garwood, N.J., where the focus is sport-specific speed and agility training as well as combine preparation.
+He also spent time as a Performance Enhancement Specialist at the Parisi Speed School in Garwood, New Jersey, where the focus is sport-specific speed and agility training as well as combine prep.

-Jackson is a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association.
+He is a Certified Strength & Conditioning Specialist (CSCS) through the National Strength & Conditioning Association.